 They're not required to for some reason.

-To counter-protest my pro-gun rally, that's not going to be happening anymore.
+So I expect a turnout in Lexington still to counter-protest my pro-gun rally that's not going to be happening anymore.

-The specifics that they ended up asking about were things that had already happened.
+So the specifics that they ended up asking about were things that had already happened.

 And so they didn't have to deal with the fact that other events absolutely did have their permits pulled.

-But if they had talked about any other events scheduled for the 18th, 19th, 20th, 21st, or whatever, that whole weekend, they would have been like, oh no, it was everybody.
+But if they had talked about any other events scheduled for the 18th, 19th, 20th, 21st, or whatever, that whole weekend, they would have been like, oh, no, it was everybody.

-For the last six years, people in these communities, these media ecosystems have been being told and believing that we are in a cold civil war with our political enemies and a fight is inevitable.
+For the last six years, people in these communities, these media ecosystems, have been being told and believing that we are in a cold civil war with our political enemies and a fight is inevitable.

 The right-wing media can't tell them the truth, which is that they're a bunch of fucking cowards who are afraid of any kind of progress or diversity and would rather smash things than deal with it.